Emesgee/flowersclassifer-/README.md

 part 1 : Jupyter Notebook

 Part 2 : Command Line
-To begin in command line simply type "python train.py -h" and follow the help instructions, when done abd checkpoint path is saved sucessfully, type "python predict.py -h" and follow the instruction.
+To begin in command:
+   - type "python train.py -h" and follow the help instructions
+   - when done and checkpoint path is saved sucessfully
+   - type "python predict.py -h" and follow the instruction.

 Happy Coding.